-Republicans aim to speed Trump judges’ confirmations
+Republicans aim to speed Donald Trump judges’ confirmations

 But Sen. Joe Manchin III, West Virginia Democrat, appeared open-minded.
 He said something should be done to help speed things along.

-“We have a lot of rules that need to be changed in the Senate to make the place work, we really do, so basically I think if it comes out unanimous or two-thirds, it ought to be restricted time or go to the floor,” said Mr. Manchin.
+“We have a lot of rules that need to be changed in the Senate to make the place work, we really do, so basically I think if it comes out unanimous or two-thirds, it ought to be restricted time or go to the floor,” Mr. Manchin said.

 Republicans, though, said they would consider using the nuclear option to change the interpretation of the rules through a majority vote, which would require a unanimity within the Republican Party that is not there yet.

-“I haven’t made my mind up on it, but I do think James is on to something,” said Mr. Kennedy.
+“I haven’t made my mind up on it, but I do think James is on to something,” Mr. Kennedy said.
 “If the Democrats continue with this, it makes it much more likely that Sen. Lankford’s proposal will pass.”

-Mr. Grassley told The Times that he hopes Mr. Lankford’s proposal continues to gain support, but “it’s his responsibility to show that there is 50 or 51 votes to do it.”
+Sen. Charles E. Grassley, chairman of the SenateJudiciary Committee, told The Times that he hopes Mr. Lankford’s proposal continues to gain support, but “it’s his responsibility to show that there is 50 or 51 votes to do it.”

 Sen. Christopher A. Coons, Delaware Democrat, said one of the few remaining powers the minority has under the current rules is to postpone confirmations — and both parties, he said, are guilty of exploiting the process.